bill-orange/Sprinkler_Controller/README.md

 By minor modifications to pin assignments, you should be able to use your choice of hardware.
 Be sure to use a 3v relay board.
 ESP32 Dev Boards are not 5v tolerant.
 I have included a Fritzing file but it is unlikly to be usable for anyone else's implementation of the project.
 You will need OpenAI and OpenWeatherMap API keys.
 They are easily optained.
 OpenAI costs a small amount of money to run.
+Please note, this is not a libray.
+Put the .c and .h files in the same folder as the project folder containing the .ino file.

 ![IMG_1593](https://github.com/user-attachments/assets/5f337a6e-7a98-467b-b628-063be0e110a6)